 It’s your wedding day, the most important day of your life!
-Among the many other details that you have meticulously attended to, you’ve hired a photographer from one company and a cinematographer from a different company.
-And most likely, they will each bring an assistant… that’s four people (at least!) following you around for hours, competing to get your “best side”!
-How can you be absolutely sure that your photos and films will be flawless, as well as that everyone will get along and not be a distraction?
+Among the many other details you have meticulously attended to, you’ve hired a wedding photographer a videographer from different companies.
+And most likely, they will each bring an assistant — that’s four people (at least!) following you around for hours, competing to get your “best side”!
+So how can you be sure that your photos and films will be flawless and that everyone will get along and not be a distraction?

 Who’s In Charge?

 Every photographer is different, but definitely ask that they share their list of shots with the cinematographer.
-For example, if the cinematographer is aware that during the cake cutting the photographer is planning on taking three key photos (one as the couple cuts the cake, one as the bride takes a bite, and one as the groom takes a bite), the cinematographer is able to give the photographer the room needed to get these shots, while they film the cake cutting from an angle that allows them to capture the event and does not include the photographer in the frame.
+For example, if the cinematographer is aware that during the cake cutting, the photographer is planning on taking three key photos (one as the couple cuts the cake, one as the bride takes a bite, and one as the groom takes a bite), the cinematographer can give the photographer the room needed to get these shots, while they film the cake cutting from an angle that allows them to capture the event and does not include the photographer in the frame.

 Capture Your Love Story with Reverent Wedding Films™

 At Reverent Wedding Films™, our award-winning team of wedding videographers has decades of experience capturing the most important wedding moments in videos that are nothing short of captivating.
 We put our all into every film we create.